Open Houses and Online Events

 - Wait at least one semester before petitioning for reinstatement.

-- Have all official transcripts from previously attended colleges and universities sent to UMUC, preferably before meeting with an admissions counselor.
+- Have all official transcripts from previously attended colleges and universities sent to UMUC, preferably before requesting reinstatement.

-After your record, the advisor's recommendation, and your petition have been reviewed, you will receive a written response.
-Reinstated students will be placed on academic warning immediately or will retain provisional status as appropriate.
+After your petition has been reviewed, you will receive a written response.
+For more information regarding the reinstatement policy, go to our academic policy page at http://www.umuc.edu/policies/academicpolicies/aa15800.cfm.
 Please keep in mind that reinstatement is not guaranteed, nor can you be guaranteed reinstatement in time to register for any particular semester.
-Please note that students who have not been reinstated cannot be re-admitted to the university.
+Please note again that students who have not been reinstated cannot be re-admitted to the university.

 If you are not a U.S. citizen or if you were educated abroad, please review International Students, Admission Requirements—Undergraduate.
 Contact New Student Advising at 800-888-UMUC or e-mail firstname.lastname@example.org for more information.